Skip to main content

 Release February 27, 2018

 Into the Breach is a time-traveling rogue-like that, more than any other game, makes you know that every mistake was your fault.
 You control a team of three mechs on various grid-based maps with different terrain, cities to protect, hazards, and other elements.
-Then there are the bug monsters you fight, which start on the map as well as spawn from below the surface.
+Then there are the bug monsters you fight, which start on the map and also spawn from below the surface.
 However, the twist is that you know exactly what every enemy will do and when, allowing you to move, attack, and reposition the enemy to completely counter or nullify their turn … if you’re smart enough to work it out, that is.
 Maps are always small, meaning every move and attack needs to be considered.
-This game is incredibly addictive and, being a rogue-like, endlessly replayable.
+This game is incredibly addictive and, being a roguelike, endlessly replayable.

 Into the Breach - Launch Trailer